 How do companies apply for oil and gas permits?

-Companies looking to explore, develop, produce, and market oil and gas resources in British Columbia must apply to the Regulator for oil and gas activity permits.
-The Regulator’s role in permitting oil and gas activities is defined by the Oil and Gas Activities Act.
+Companies looking to explore, develop, produce, and market oil and gas resources in British Columbia must apply to the BC Energy Regulator for oil and gas activity permits.
+The BCER's role in permitting oil and gas activities is defined by the Energy Resource Activities Act.

 Companies must adhere to specific application requirements throughout the entire process.
-Once pre-application requirements are complete, companies prepare and compile the relevant information for submission to the Regulator.
-Following application submission, the Regulator conducts a comprehensive technical review of the application based on the characteristics, location and circumstances of the activity.
+Once pre-application requirements are complete, companies prepare and compile the relevant information for submission to the BCER.
+Following application submission, our staff conduct a comprehensive technical review of the application based on the characteristics, location and circumstances of the activity.

 What is the application and review process?